 Reducing carbon emissions will almost certainly cost money in one way or another, and the question now is: How much?
-The answer is not obvious and it will become cheaper as new technologies make these alternative, cleaner energy forms more affordable, but based on the way things stand now, Nordhaus has tired to figure out an approximate answer.
+The answer is not obvious, and it will become cheaper as new technologies make these alternative cleaner energy forms more affordable, but based on the way things stand now, Nordhaus has tried to figure out an approximate answer.
 Nordhaus assumes that there are some easy gains that cost almost nothing (like the switch from coal to natural gas that has occurred in the US in the last year), but that if we try to make deeper cuts, we have to shift to non-fossil-fuel forms of energy, and then it starts to get expensive.

 Here is what Nordhaus comes up with for abatement costs: